ralna/GALAHAD/doc/Julia/rst-dir/llsr_functions.rst

 	*
 		- A_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the observation matrix $A$.
+		- is a scalar variable of type INT that holds the number of entries in the observation matrix $A$.

 	*
 		- A_val